 28th Aug 2019 Danny Morgan

-In the same way there are different fuel types - such as petrol or diesel - there are several charging connections for electric vehicles.
-The type and number of connections will depend on the vehicle, but most vehicles include two sockets consisting of:
+In the same way there are different fuel types - such as petrol or diesel - there are several different types of electric car charging technology and connections for electric vehicles.
+Most vehicles include two sockets consisting of:

 - AC charging - this will either be a Type 1 or a Type 2 connection and is mainly used for charging the vehicle at home.